 Application Deadline: We are a “first round” interview participant.
 Key dates can be found at: Fellowship Application Key Dates - Fellowship Programs | AUGS.

 Application Process: We participate with the Electronic Residency Application Service (ERAS) on the December application cycle.
-As part of the online ERAS application, please be sure to include three letters of recommendation with one from the department chair and one from the residency program director at your current institution.
+As part of the online ERAS application, please be sure to include three letters of recommendation.
 You must also register with the National Resident Match Program (NRMP) @ www.nrmp.org to participate in the Match.

 Interviews: There are two interview dates held in April/May.
 All current interview dates are available at www.augs.org under Education/Fellowship Programs/Interview Dates.